hewanshrestha/facebook-claim-annotation/annotation_interface/guidelines.md

 ## Task 2: Checkworthiness Detection

-For items labeled Claim in Task 1, select **Check-worthy** if the claim exhibits one or more of the following properties—tailored to high-impact Nepali Facebook content:
+For items labeled Claim in Task 1, select **Check-worthy** if the claim exhibits one or more of the following properties—tailored to high-impact Facebook content:

 • **Harmful or Defamatory Content**: Attacks or rumors against individuals, parties, ethnic groups, or communities that can incite social discord.